 In an ever changing market, new innovative equipment can suddenly hit the scene and change how people climb, so climbing setups can evolve over time.
-I have two primary climbing systems, using the Unicender for SRT and DRT, or the Rope Wrench for just SRT.
-My CT foot ascender and the Haas knee ascender are able to create a true rope walking system, with either setup.
-Having the option to include a hand ascender offers a secondary connection point from the climbing line to the harness, for added safety and climbing ease.
+I pretty much use a Rope Runner or a Hitch Hiker 2, with a CT foot ascender and a Haas knee ascender to create a true rope walking system.
+My climbing harness of choice is currently the Petzl Sequoia SRT 2019 version, but I’ve also enjoyed using a Tree Motion harness from Teufelberger.

 I believe my collection of climbing gear is now adequate and effective enough to address a variety of tree climbing challenges.
 There are several obvious redundancies in my gear bag, maybe more than several, but things like having multiple ways to tie-in and ways to implement several kinds of descent techniques in case of the unexpected are a good thing.
 My gear bag is over the top and I’m a gear junkie.
-But I already share some of my gear with my son and I like to think of my family as my crew.
+But I already share some of my gear with my family/crew and offer my clients an ability to try out a lot of options.

-Here’s how to tie The Michocan or Martin Hitch:
+Here’s how I like to tie The Michocan or Martin Hitch:

-My Yella Grapnel compliments my throw-line retrieval system, as does a standard tape-measure that has an 11′ reach.
-Using a lightweight grappling hook has its perks, but someday the DMM Captain Hook may take its place.
-The hook seems a bit heavy compared to the ultralight 4oz grappling hook, but it saves a lot of time and effort when securing a climbing line to a life-bearing limb.
+A Yella Grapnel compliments my throw-line retrieval system, as does a standard tape-measure that has an 11′ reach.
+The throwing hook seems a bit heavy compared to the ultralight 4oz grappling hook, but it also saves a lot of time and effort when securing a climbing line to a life-bearing limb.